victoriaalogna/dresstimator/scraper/README.md

 The instructions below summarize how to use the scraper tools to extract item data from the eBay API:

 ```
-# Create the virtual envionment
+# Create the virtual environment
 virtualenv venv-scraper

 # Enable the virtual environment